Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 	cd C:\Users\<user>\Projects
 	git clone https://github.com/Moddable-OpenSource/moddable
 	```
-    If you use `git` to download, Windows native binary is recommended (refer to [this issue](https://github.com/Moddable-OpenSource/moddable/issues/110)).
+    Note: If you use `git` to download, Windows native binary is recommended (refer to [this issue](https://github.com/Moddable-OpenSource/moddable/issues/110)).

 4. Setup the `MODDABLE` environment variable to point at your local Moddable SDK repository directory: